Plan the conversation carefully.

 Less useful

-You always turn deactivation strategies into a problem, and I need you to stop making me feel this way.
+You always turn can you see attachment style in texts? look at patterns, not labels into a problem, and I need you to stop making me feel this way.

 The sentence leads with blame and a global verdict, so the other person may answer the accusation instead of the actual request.